|Academic Profile |

 - Reviewing the Prevalence of Visual Plagiarism Within a Visual Arts Context

 - Winstanley, L. (2019).
 The British Football Academy: A Design Thinking Approach to Branding Strategy.
-SAGE Research methods, 2.
+SAGE Research Methods Cases, 2.

 - Lisa Winstanley.(2017).
 Computers as persuasive technology (CAPTOLOGY),.
 Box Hill College Kuwait (BHCK).